Located in the South Loop, Harold Washington Library Center is CPL's main library.

 Plan Your Visit to HWLC has information about what to see and do while you're here.

-Please note, Thomas Hughes Children’s Library will close November 5 for renovations.
+Thomas Hughes Children’s Library is closed for renovations.
 We anticipate re-opening in early summer.
 To continue to serve you, we'll have a selection of children’s materials in the Popular Library on the 1st floor starting November 13.

 - In 1987, Mayor Harold Washington ordered a design/build competition for a new central library in the South Loop.
 The City Council authorized the competition and the $144 million bond issue to finance the project on July 29, 1987.